Gradient Correction in Federated Learning with Adaptive Optimization: Experiments

-In the baseline comparisons, we consider three widely used datasets: CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning} and TinyImageNet~\cite{le2015tiny}.
+\textbf{Setup.} In the baseline comparisons on image tasks, we consider three widely used datasets: CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning} and TinyImageNet~\cite{le2015tiny}.
 For all three datasets, we adopt the ResNet-18 model.
-We set the total number of clients as $n = 100$, the client sampling rate $\frac{S}{n}$ to $10\%$, and set the number of local iterations $K = 3$.
+We set the total number of clients as $n = 100$, the client sampling rate $\frac{S}{n}$ to $10\%$, and set the number of local iterations $K = 60$.
+Furthermore, we conducted experiments on Large Language Models (LLMs).
+We tested on a Parameter-Efficient Fine-Tuning (PEFT) algorithm where only a limited amount of the LLM's parameters are trained using Low Rank Adaptation (LoRA) modules~\cite{hu2022lora}.
+We use the GPT-2 model~\cite{radford2019language}, and set the total number of clients as $n = 100$ and the client sampling rate to $10\%$.
+We tested on two datasets, 20NewsGroups and the GLUE benchmark~\cite{lang1995newsweeder,wang2018glue}.
 To generate non-i.i.d. data distribution, each dataset is distributed among all clients through a Dirichlet distribution, and the Dirichlet parameter is set to $\alpha = 0.1$.
+The mean and standard deviation is based on four random trials.
+All learning rates for each dataset are listed in Appendix~\ref{appen:lr_and_target_acc}.

-We compared our algorithm with several FL methods: 1) {\tt FedAvg}, where local updates are performed using SGD optimizer, 2) {\tt SCAFFOLD}, where local updates are performed using SGD optimizer with gradient correction, 3) {\tt LocalAdam}, where the local updates are performed using Adam optimizer and 4) {\tt FedLADA}, where the local updates are performed using a weighted average of Adam optimizer and gradient estimation.
-For SGD-based baselines, we set $\eta_l = 0.1$ and $\eta_g = 1$.
-For Adam-based baselines and our methods, we set $\eta_l = 0.001$ and $\eta_g = 1$.
-We set $(\beta_1, \beta_2) = (0.9, 0.99)$ and $\epsilon = 10^{-8}$ for all Adam optimizers, and set weight decay to $10^{-8}$.
+We compared our algorithm with several FL methods: 1) {\tt FedAvg-M}, where local updates are performed using SGD optimizer with momentum, 2) {\tt SCAFFOLD-M}, where local updates are performed using SGD optimizer with client-drift correction and momentum, 3) {\tt FedAdam/FedAMS} where the Adam is used for the server updates, and 4) {\tt LocalAdam}, where the local updates are performed using Adam optimizer.
+We perform a grid search through $\eta_l \in [10^{-4}, 10^{-1}]$ and $\eta_g \in [10^{-3}, 1]$, and plot the best performing results.
+We set $(\beta_1, \beta_2) = (0.9, 0.99)$ and $\epsilon = 10^{-8}$ for all Adam optimizers.
 All mean and standard deviation is based on four random trials.